Auckland DHB Audiology Service

 Auckland District Health Board Audiology Service

-Auckland DHB Audiology holds clinics at Greenlane Clinical Centre and Starship Children's Hospital.
+Auckland DHB Audiology holds clinics at Greenlane Clinical Centre, Starship Children's Hospital and Waitakere Hospital.

 Universal Newborn Hearing Screening

-Our aim is to test a baby’s hearing before they leave hospital.
-Outpatient clinics are provided in the Auckland District Health Board area to ensure babies not seen in hospital or born at home are offered the screening.
+All babies who are born in ADHB are offered hearing screening tests within their first month of life with the aim of testing a baby’s hearing before they leave hospital.
+Outpatient clinics are provided in the community to ensure babies not seen in hospital or born at home are offered the screening.